Tennis, pickleball, gym, fitness, Pilates, swimming, and more! Discover all eight acres of The Paseo Club!

 He developed machines that created resistance for training and published two booklets explaining his approach.

-Pilates is great for everyone.
-Although it was developed for rehabilitation, it is appropriate for all fitness levels.
-Many professional athletes train using Pilates since it targets core strength.
+Pilates is great for everyone, and is appropriate for all fitness levels.
+Many professional athletes train using Pilates since it targets core strength and improves range of motion.

-Although people often think of Pilates as a practice used primarily by women, Joseph’s initial clientele was 60% men.
+Although people often think of Pilates as a practice used primarily by women, Joseph’s initial clientele was 60% men and many men continue to use Pilates to this day.

 Classical Pilates follows the original system created by Joseph Pilates and incorporates both mat and apparatus work.
 It varies from other forms of Pilates because it is taught in a traditional order, which includes transitions between exercises.